DrDunstan/TrustM365/README.md

 - **Bulk restore** — loop through all drifted resources in an area sequentially
 - **Auto-restore** — trigger on sync automatically when enabled
 - **Rich restore log** — every action logged with resource name, restore type (Property / Full / Bulk / Auto), properties restored, and error detail on failure
-- **Restore dry-run** — returns the exact PATCH body without executing it

 ---